 😡 😡 😡 😡 😡 😡

 Have a lot of data and points to make?
-Use point form to structure it.
+Use lists and bullet points to structure it.
 It just makes things a lot easier to read.

 When you are satisfied with the overall post, it’s time to run spelling checks.
 Be a grammar nazi, fix all the bad English.